yesitsPhoenix/Pax-Dei-Archives/backend/data/known-figures/thelonius-the-scribe.md

 A most humble master scribe, well-known for a series of letters providing crucial information about ages and times past.
-Thelonius was associated with Scriptorium of Lunthyr, and occasionally signed his letters with "Last Keeper of Hidden Light".
+Thelonius was associated with Scriptorium of Lunthyr, and signed his letters with "Last Keeper of Hidden Light" showing alignment to the order that rose during Eleleth's time as a Redeemer.

 <br>